Skip to Main Content

 Published: 31 July 2009

-... is legal or not.
+... efficiency.
 Design for assembly Automotive industry Virtual work With the increase of complex component structure and refined model, it is difficult for a single manufacturer to complete the entire automobile development task.
-Collaborative product design based on network reflects...
+Collaborative product design based on network reflects the trend...

 Journal Articles